sonic-net/SONiC/doc/Dump-Utility.md

 ###### RMEngine Usage Details

 * Case 1: field and value in the RMRequest are None.
-Result: RMEngine returns all the keys which are regex matched by "Table|key_regex".
+Result: RMEngine returns all the keys which are regex matched by "Table|key_pattern".
-* Case 2: field and value in the RMRequest are not None and a set of keys are matched by the "Table|key_regex".
+* Case 2: field and value in the RMRequest are not None and a set of keys are matched by the "Table|key_pattern".
 Result: The RMEngine looks into each of these keys and returns those keys who has their field-value pairs equated to what is provided.
-* Case 3: For a valid combination of db, Table, key_regex, field and value, if all the field-value pairs are required, set just_keys to true.
+* Case 3: For a valid combination of db, Table, key_pattern, field and value, if all the field-value pairs are required, set just_keys to true.
-* Case 4: For a valid combination of db, Table, key_regex, field and value, if only a few specific fields are required, set just_keys to false and use return_fields option.
+* Case 4: For a valid combination of db, Table, key_pattern, field and value, if only a few specific fields are required, set just_keys to false and use return_fields option.

 ###### JSON Template 3: Return Dictionary by the RMEngine: